phoenixpyra7/semantic-seo-refactor/README.md

 ## Description

 This is a refactored website for the Horiseon Marketing firm.
-Content code has been organized, consolidated, and updated to meet accessability standards.
+Content code has been organized, consolidated, and updated to meet accessibility standards.

 ## Screenshot